Nomination period is OPEN for all awards!

 This individual may train an EBP discipline, have implemented an evidence-based program, or coached peers in one of the EBP disciplines.
 The EBP Award may also go to a probation officer who is particularly skilled in a range of EBP disciplines and influences others to increase their skills.

-This award is presented at MACPO's Support Staff Conference.
+This award will be presented at MACPO's Annual Spring Conference held in May 2023.
 To nominate a support staff personnel who you believe is deserving please complete the nomination form below and email to email@example.com.

 The nomination form can be found here: